JuanMartinUribe/ELVATest/README.md

 ## 3. The neighborhood
 For this step refer lines 11-18 in the `main.py` file

-This step is a combination of the two steps above, given the address "1300 SE Stark Street, Portland, OR 97214":
+This step is a combination of the two steps above, given the address **"1300 SE Stark Street, Portland, OR 97214"**:
 1. I used google maps API to convert the address to coordinates
 2. Use Arc's API to get a list of the neighborhoods and their "rings", then check if the coordinates lie within one of the neighborhoods.
 This was the outcome:
 ![image](https://github.com/JuanMartinUribe/ELVATest/assets/53051383/793d83fa-34f4-4e69-888d-9a5c39ad2d96)
 ### The coordinates I got from google maps API were **lng:-122.652102, lat:45.5189567**,
-### These coordinates lied within one of the neighborhood's "ring" gotten from Arc's API : **BUCKMAN**
+### These coordinates were inside one of the neighborhood's "ring" gotten from Arc's API : **BUCKMAN**

 ## 4. Recursive function that finds the next neighborhood
 For this step refer the `main.py` file